 This helps your users avoid frustration and also makes the search engine “bots” happier.
 This should happen once a quarter.

-Hopefully you already have a website with a responsive design optimized for mobile viewing, because mobile usage has been higher than desktop for about three years now.
+Hopefully, you already have a website with a responsive design optimized for mobile viewing, because mobile usage has been higher than desktop for several years now.
 If your site isn’t optimized for mobile, make it your next marketing priority and add it to the top of your website update list.

 But don’t stop there.
 Your website needs to do more than just look okay on a smartphone — it needs to be just as effective for users across all devices.